TheRealRazbi/ortus-regni-server/README.md

 1 - install python 3.12
 2 - run in the root of the project: `pip install -r requirements.txt` 3 - run `python start_server.py`

+Note: the server is not production ready, and it requires further modifications before being used as such, especially if over the internet instead of locally